 Canicross

 You don’t need snow to enjoy winter activities with your dog.
 Canicross is cross-country running, but as a team, with your dog in the lead.
 Canicross requires minimal equipment.
-Your dog will need a well-fitting harness in which they have the freedom of movement to run.
+Your dog will need a well-fitting harness that allows them to move freely and run.
 You’ll need a waist belt and a bungee line.

 Scavenger Hunts